mrahma04/professional-portfolio-v2.0/README.md

-# Professional Portfolio v2.0 :unicorn: :dart:
+# Professional Portfolio v2.0 :unicorn::martial_arts_uniform:

-#### This is my professional portfolio site built using HTML5 and CSS Flexbox.
-Check out the live site and vave fun browing my linked work projects!
-[Live Site](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues)
+#### This is the source repo for my portfolio site.
+It is built with HTML5 and CSS Flexbox only.
+Check out the live site in the link below where you can find all my projects and contact info for any opportunities/feedback/questions.

 ### To use this Application